douglasgreen/outlines/language/esperanto/wordlist.en.md

-aurelio - (skip, not an Esperanto word) aŭskultanto - listener aŭsterigo - austerity aŭstrio - Austria aŭstro - Austrian aŭtentikeco - authenticity aŭtobusa - bus (adjective) aŭtobuso - bus
+aurelio - (skip, not an Esperanto word) aŭskultanto - listener aŭsterigo - austerity
+Aŭstrio - Austria
+Aŭstro - Austrian
+aŭtentikeco - authenticity
+aŭtobusa - bus (adjective)
+aŭtobuso - bus